-Prerequisite: Psychology 260 and 300 or consent of instructor.
+Prerequisite: Psychology 100, 200, 260, 300, and Mathematics 115, or consent of

 370 CLINICAL PSYCHOLOGY

 Content: Overview of the science and practice of clinical psychology.
 Application of psychological science to psychotherapeutic interventions and clinical assessment.
 Major theories and techniques of therapeutic assessment and behavior change, including psychodynamic, humanistic, behavioral, cognitive-behavioral, family, group, and time-limited approaches, with emphasis on empirically validated treatments.
 Logic and methodology of psychotherapy process and outcome research.
 Ethical issues in therapy and assessment.